Features Of Work With Hot Melt Equipment

-At high pressures, an increase in consumption of the hot melt and faster wear of working parts of the pump can occur.
+At high pressures, an increase in hot melt consumption and faster wear of the pump’s working parts can occur.

 If pressing is insufficient, no qualitative gluing will occur.
-This can lead to rupture of the seam or its poor integrity after a lapse of time.
+This can lead to seam rupture or poor seam integrity after a period of time.

-With excessive pressing, deformation of the package may occur, so that the contact of the glue / surface will become unreliable, and the joint may break when hardening.
+With excessive pressing, deformation of the package may occur, so that the contact of the glue and surface becomes insufficient, and the joint may break when hardening.
 This can be especially problematic when the contents of the package are not uniform in shape or the box is not full.

 Many modern packaging materials have a coating that has a number of barrier properties to prevent moisture from getting inside or drying out the contents.

 Such coatings have low surface energy and can create problems for wetting the substrate with glue.